A Different Approach to Business Law in Atlanta, GA

 Other members of the legal profession question my methods, asking “Why are you slashing your clients’ legal fees?”
 My answer is simple: “To create value!”
 Money my clients don’t spend on business litigation goes toward growth.
 I’d much rather bill my client for a profit-producing IPO, merger or acquisition than for resource-draining litigation.

 Our proactive approach shifts legal resources from wasteful spending to investing in proactive legal services that cultivate profitability and foster strategic growth.

 The proactive approach also changes the dynamic between lawyer and client.
 The reactive lawyer makes money while his client loses, but the proactive lawyer makes money while helping his client make more of it.
 That positions me as a strategic partner in your success, which is exactly where I want to be.

 Contact a proactive Atlanta business attorney for your company’s needs

 If you are spending too much of your company’s budget on legal fees, or you are just tired of the reactive approach to business law, Paul M. Spizzirri is prepared to help.
-Schedule a free consultation to learn how my approach can produce value for your business.
+Schedule a consultation to learn how my approach can produce value for your business.
 Call 404-458-8311 or contact my Atlanta office online.